Syndace/python-omemo/functionality.md

     - [ ] automatic migrations between storage format versions are provided
         - [ ] a legacy python-omemo to modern python-omemo migration tool is provided
         - [ ] a libsignal to python-omemo migration tool will be provided in the future(, as part of the legacy backend?)
-    - [ ] storage consistency is guaranteed
+    - [x] storage consistency is guaranteed
-        - [x] write operations MUST NOT cache but perform the writing operation right away
+        - [x] write operations MUST NOT cache or defer but perform the writing operation right away
-        - [ ] when decrypting, changes to the state are only saved on success
+        - [x] when encrypting or decrypting, changes to the state are only persisted when success is guaranteed
-        - [ ] when encrypting, changes to the state are saved before they are used for any further operation

 - [ ] a convenience method to verify consistency (and fix) of the server-side data with the local data is provided
     - [ ] whether these consistency checks are ran automatically, e.g. once during library startup/once per day etc. is WIP